sph-mn/sph-cga/readme.md

 current features
 * basis blade and multivector objects
+* geometric/inner/outer product for basis blades and multivectors
+* purely functional
 * k-blade pre-generation for the desired number of dimensions
-* geometric/inner/outer product for basis blades and multivectors
 * no macros and optimisations yet

 # license